-Sheriff is back in town.
+Sheriffs are back in town.

 I’m going to tackle this in two phases.

-Phase 1 – February 1st
+Phase 1 – September 22

 I’m geared up and ready to answer a literal tidal wave of notes from you guys, so that is why I set this up.
 Some commission details can be handled in a note or two, others might take six or seven.
 It all depends on the commission and how well we are able to articulate to one another.
 Starting in the early afternoon, I’ll be firing off notes left and right to see what needs to be taken care of.

 I’ll reserve spots in line on my to-do list as I see fit during this process.
 I will probably show a little more credence to my regular customers to that end, but my priority commission stack will also be open for those who have the insatiable urge to cut to the front of the line.

-Phase 2 – February 12th
+Phase 2 – September 28

 This is actually when I will break ground to start working on commissions again.
 Normal, business as usual BroDogz blah-blah-blah.